blake-r/pytest-durations/README.md

 Pytest plugin to measure fixture and test durations.

-In order to get the pure test setup/teardown durations, plugin subtracts time taken by fixtures which scope is larger than "function".
+In order to get the pure test setup/teardown durations, the plugin subtracts time taken by fixtures whose scope is larger than "function".

-In comparison to the builtin pytest "--durations", the plugin shows fixture durations separately from test function durations and supports xdist and time travelling packages.
+In comparison to the built-in pytest "--durations", this plugin shows fixture durations separately from test function durations and supports xdist and time-traveling packages.

 ## Installation